Before arrival

 -

-- Legalisation of Birth and Marriage Certificates: If you and your accompanying family member(s) intend to live in Finland for at least a year, all of you must register your residence with the local Digital and Population Data Services Agency.
-If you are married and / or have children, you must provide a legalised copy of marriage and / or birth certificate(s) upon registration.
-For more information on how to legalise birth and marriage Certificates, please check out Legalisation of documents, The Apostille Certificate and Finnish diplomatic missions abroad pages.
+If you and your accompanying family members plan to live in Finland for at least a year, you must all register your residence with the local Digital and Population Data Services Agency.
+If you are married or have children, you need to provide a legalized copy of your marriage and/or birth certificates during registration.
+For more information on how to legalize these certificates, please refer to the pages on Legalisation of documents, The Apostille Certificate, and Finnish diplomatic missions abroad.

 - Other things to consider